 The Admissions interview must include a representative from the Admissions department and one other member of Administration or Faculty.
 Preference is for the Dean of Students to be the second person.
 If he is unavailable, another member of Admin or Faculty can be involved.
-After the student interview, those involved in the Admissions interview will discuss and determine if the student has a credible testimony of faith and would benefit from being at CABC.
+After the student interview, those involved in the Admissions interview will discuss and determine if the student has a credible testimony of faith and would benefit from being at CABU.
 The decision must be unanimous in favor of accepting the student.

-After a decision is made in the Admissions interview, the Admissions Officer is responsible to draft a letter stating the acceptance or denial.
-This letter must be signed by a member of Administration and the Admissions Officer.
+After a decision is made in the Admissions interview, the Head of Admissions is responsible to draft a letter stating the acceptance or denial.
+This letter must be signed by a member of Administration and the Head of Admissions.